Mattress shopping can be a daunting affair. If you look online, there are thousands of mattresses to consider. Where are you even supposed to start?

 Here is how its generally feels sleeping on the Casper:

 - Back sleeping on the Casper, the mattress is very supportive.
 The Zoned Support in the transition layer is supporting the lumbar area and the hips are sinking in a bit.
-I feel more supported sleeping on the Casper than with the Mint overall.
+I feel more supported sleeping on the Casper than with the Mint, and it is the best mattress for back sleepers.

 - When I am on my side, the mattress feels softer under the shoulders and hips.
 It is a good match for side sleeping, but I feel just more comfortable side sleeping on the Mint.